Ecuador: Galapagos & the Amazon

 Ecuador: Five days in the Amazon Jungle

 I learned how to make mosquito repellent out of live termites today.
 It’s simple.
 First, find a termite nest.
 Then scrape a tiny bit off the top, letting thousands of said termites out in a panic to repair the damage.
 Put your hand over the nest allowing them to crawl over you; rub your hands together; and finally, spread the dead termite juice all over your face and other exposed areas.
 It even smells good.
 I swear.
-No. I did not put this into practice myself.
+Such is life in Ecuador’s Amazon Jungle No. I did not put this into practice myself.
 I was too chicken.
-But I did watch my guide and jungle walk companion Nikola do it.
-I do question however, what the first…
+But I did watch my guide and jungle walk companion Nikola do it.…

 Journey into the Ecuadorian Amazon